Balmoral Castle that has been a favorite of the British Royal Family since the time of Queen Victoria.

-At first Queen Victoria and her husband Prince Albert, leased the original estate house, they loved it so much that in 1852 they bought it - and promptly began work on their new 'Estate'.
+At first Queen Victoria and her husband Prince Albert, leased the original estate house, they loved it so much that in 1852 they bought it and promptly began work on their new 'Estate'.

 Prince Albert had a new, 'baronial-style' castle built about 100 yards from the original building (as it wasn't big enough!) and once the new castle was completed, the older estate house was demolished.

 They then placed a stone in the spot where the entry to this original home had been.

-Certain areas of the castle are open to the public between early April and the end of July.
-These include the grounds and gardens and the Ballroom.
-The private areas are not accessible.
+Certain areas of Balmoral Castle are open to the public between the beginning of April and the end of July.
+The Royal family is always in residence during part of August.

 Opening hours are from 10:00am - 5:00pm but as it takes around an hour and a half to tour the public areas you probably want to arrive by 3:30pm at the latest.
 Last admission is 4:00pm daily.

 For all admissions prior to 4:00pm you will receive an audio handset tour available in six popular European languages.

 At time of writing (July 2019) you can also join one of the winter guided tours of Balmoral which are available daily daily from Monday Oct 21st through November 3rd, and from then on three times a week (Tues, Wed & Sat) until December 14th.
 There will be no tours November 9th, 2019.

 Publicly accessible areas of Balmoral Castle include the beautiful formal gardens, the vegetable gardens and the Ballroom.
 The private areas used by the Queen and other Royal family members are never open to the public.